 - Is WordPress different than Shopify?

-Considering an e-commerce business, WordPress is very different from Shopify.
+Considering an e-commerce business, It is very different from Shopify.
 Shopify is solely dedicated to build and run e-commerce sites.
-While WordPress is an open-source platform, it can still be used for running an e-commerce site with the help of plug-ins and apps.
+While it is an open-source platform, it can still be used for running an e-commerce site with the help of plug-ins and apps.